 For the purposes of this post, I’m going to assume that you have access to Google Play and access to Android apps.
 Although there may be other ways to get access to Android apps on unsupported Chromebooks, I haven’t been in the Chrome OS world long enough to know if that’s even feasible.

-Although I have never had any issues with Dropbox, you should be aware that using ANY loud solution could cause project corruption.
+Although I have never had any issues with Dropbox, you should be aware that using ANY cloud solution could cause project corruption.
 Currently, Dropbox seems to be the recommended solution.
 If you haven’t used Dropbox with Scrivener before, I highly recommend you review this support article from the Literature & Latte website (the creators of Scrivener):

 With that said, proceed with the following at your own risk.